nplrkn/qcore/README.md

 This means that the veth with interface index 9 was assigned to the UE with IMSI 001011111111111.  `ip link show` can be used to look up the interface index.

-### Linux Permissions

-QCore installs various eBPF programs on startup and needs the relevant Linux permissions to do so.
-The easiest way to achieve this is to run it as root.

-QCore routing and ethernet setup also require elevated permissions.

-## About the routing setup

-The [`setup-routing`](./setup-routing) script makes several Linux routing changes with root permissions.
-Please check that it is not going to interfere with your routing setup.

-The purpose of these changes is to
--  Create a separate private IP subnet for 5G UEs.
-The script enables forwarding to/from this subnet over the 'ue' tun interface, including NAT for packets leaving out of eth0.
--  Enable the QCore eBPF code to flexibly inject packets into Linux routing.

-For more details, see [routing.md](./docs/routing.md).

 ## Licence